 When you think of pediatric nurses, you think of ear infections, broken bones, pink eye and colds.
 But for a certain set of pediatric nurses, the focus is a lot different – and that’s because they know their patients aren’t going to get better.
 Pediatric hospice nurses are the people you turn to when your child is diagnosed with a terminal illness and a cure is no longer an option.
 While the reality is a tragic one, it is one that many families must face.
 Pediatric hospice nurses are there to help families navigate end-of-life symptoms, keep the patient and family comfortable and supported, and provide a continuum of care that does not need to involve hospitals.

-Nurse Chris Mastropietro started Regional Hospice and Palliative Care’s pediatric and perinatal hospice programs many years ago.
+Nurse Chris Mastropietro started Regional Hospice’s pediatric and perinatal hospice programs many years ago.
 As the first certified pediatric hospice nurse in the state of Connecticut, she has spent the past thirteen years honing her craft.
 Chris understands that working with pediatric hospice patients is a specialized skill, and one that she is eager to pass on.

 Earlier this year, Chris saw something special in Regional Hospice nurse David Marcus and began training him to help take on a new role in “ped”s.
 David, a 39-year-old Fairfield resident, who pursued nursing after a 9-year stint as an earth and space science teacher, was uniquely qualified to work with pediatric patients and their families.
 For the past six months, David has worked under the tutelage of Chris, learning the intricacies of working with pediatric patients and their families – or as he simply describes it – working with kids.
 David has found it rewarding working with families and seeing how they cope in these situations.
 He sees his role as a guide to help families get through the most difficult times in their lives.